froohoo/RoboND-Rover-Project/README.md

 For this submission, the minimum criteria were met, and an attepmt was made to complete aspirational goals 4 & 5.
 An attempt was not made to return the rover back to its start position (#6).

  **Training / Calibration**

 As mentioned above, the first goal for this project is to process the impages for the front facing camera to extract mapping and navigational data.
 To do this, the following processing steps are applied to each image from the rover camera:

  ***Perform a perspective transform***

  The default image read in from the rover telemetry is taken from the POV of the front of the rover.
 To use the image for mapping the image would ideally be an isometric overhead projection.
 The OpenCV image processing library has two functions that can be utilized to transform the raw rover image into an isometric projectcion.
 The first function,[getPerspectiveTransform](https://docs.opencv.org/2.4/modules/imgproc/doc/geometric_transformations.html#getperspectivetransform) is used to determine the perspective transform, given 4 sets of coordinates that identify the same spatial locations in both the dessired source and destination.  image.
-Once the perspective transform is obtained, it can then be used to transform the images fed in the rover telemetry to ana  An example of how this conceptually works (not to scale) is shown below:
+Once the perspective transform is obtained, it can then be used to transform the images fed in from the rover telemetry using tje [warpPerspective function](https://docs.opencv.org/2.4/modules/imgproc/doc/geometric_transformations.html#warpperspective).
+An example of how this conceptually works (not to scale) is shown below:
  ![Perspective Transform](mapping.png)

+ ***Color Thresholding***

+ Once the transf

+ ***Contours (Not part of core submission requirments)***

+In an attempt to make the rover a wall crawler it seemed that one approach would be to locate the interface between the canyon wall and the sandy floor and use that for guidance.
+To that end, the contour